nngrey/Epicodus_Train_System/README.md

-Epicodus exercise using Ruby and SQL
+Epicodus exercise using Ruby, Postgres and SQL

 Train system